Black Friday Sale is about to get Live!!

 Quinacridone Magenta came from a red violet aniline dye first produced in 1858 by Natanson.
 It was called Magenta to commemorate a battle in Magenta, Italy.
 Over time, Magenta became the standard colour name for a deep, violet red.

-Although quinacridone compounds became known in the late 19th century, manufacturing methods to make them practical for use as commercial pigments did not begin until the 1950s.
+Although quinacridone compounds became known in the late 19th century, manufacturing methods to make them practical for use as commercial pigments began in the 1950s.

-PR122 has become particularly popular in the formulation of Magenta for CMYK process printing.
+PR122 has become particularly popular in formulating Magenta for CMYK process printing.

 Size